Cindy is an author and paranormal enthusiast who has published numerous books and articles on the subject of true unexplained phenomena.

 I woke up remembering every last detail of the bizarre dream.
 When I shared it with my husband, his response was a simple one: "That's crazy."
 I decided then and there to try to put it out of my mind.
 It was, after all, only a dream.

 It wasn't long after I told my husband of my "crazy" dream that he texted me from one of his thrifting runs.
-He said that he had something to tell me that I wasn't going to believe.
+He said he had something to tell me that I wouldn't believe.
 Usually, that means that he found a rare gem, so I didn't get too excited at the prospective news.
 This time, however, he hit me with a bombshell.

 When he got home, he said that he had been to the mall store where I had encountered the overly friendly clerk.
 He hadn't seen her there for a while even though she had seemed, in the past, to be the only person who worked there.
 He hadn't given her absence a second thought until I told him about my dream.

-When he told me the story, neither of us knew what to make of it.
+Neither of us knew what to make of the story when he told me the story.
 I am in no way, shape, or form psychic.
 I don't know for certain the timeline of events.
 Did my dream occur at the time of the accident or before?
 I can't be certain.

 On June 25, 1947 world welterweight champion "Sugar" Ray Robinson would kill his opponent in the ring.
 What makes this story all the more tragic is the fact that he had seen the fight and its grisly aftermath in a dream days before it took place.